Some of the reasons that can cause you to reissue your SSL certificate during its lifespan:

-The best thing is that during the timespan, it won’t cost you anything for reissuing the SSL.
+The best thing is that it won’t cost you anything to reissue the SSL during the timespan.
 To reissue a RapidSSL Certificate, perform the following steps.

-Step 1: Generate a Certificate Signing Request (CSR).
-For assistance with generating your CSR please click here.
+Generate a Certificate Signing Request (CSR).
+For assistance with generating your CSR, please click here.
 To be secure, we recommend using at least a 2048-bit key size.

 Note: If you generate a new CSR, make sure you save your Private Key in a safe place.
 You will need it to install the re-validated certificate later.

-Step 4: On the orders page, you can find the RapidSSL certificate that you wish to reissue.
+You can find the RapidSSL certificate you wish to reissue on the orders page.
 Click the Quick View link.